Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: The anomalous dimensions of the wave-function amplitudes and the singularity spectrum

 with the mass exponents $\tau_q$ defined in Eq.~\eqref{eq:tau}.

 The numerical analysis is essentially based on an averaged form of the scaling law Eq.~\eqref{eq:tau} in the limit $\zeta \to 0$.
 The scaling exponents are then computed as:

 and can be obtained from the extrapolation at small $\zeta$ of the slope of the linear fit of $\langle \log \upsilon_q(\zeta) \rangle$ versus $\log \zeta$.\footnote{We have checked numerically that using the logarithm of the average moments $\log \langle \upsilon_q(\zeta) \rangle$ instead of the typical ones $\langle \log \upsilon_q(\zeta) \rangle$ yields essentially the same results but with larger statistical errors.} Here $\langle \cdots \rangle$ denotes the arithmetic average over many independent realizations of disorder.
 The numerical results for $D^\psi_2 = \tau_2$ obtained for the biggest tiling $N=47321$ using this procedure are shown in Fig.~\ref{fig:D2}.
 The figure shows the ratio $D^\psi_2(W)/D^\psi_2(0)$ plotted against $W$, for two different values of the energy (similar results are found for other values of $q$ and $N$).
 This plot indicates that $D^\psi_2$ has a non-monotonic behavior as a function of $W$, and reaches a maximum around the characteristic disorder scale $W_\star$ which corresponds to the value of $W$ such that the 2D localization length $\xi_{\rm loc}$ becomes of the order of the system size $L = N^{1/2}$, Eq.~\eqref{eq:wstar}, and is consistent with the one found in the right panel of Fig.~\ref{fig:ipr3}.
-In particular we observe that $W_\star$ is shifted to slightly smaller values as the energy is increased towards the band edges.
-Although the non-monotonic behavior is more or less pronounced depending on the value of $E$ (as discussed above the non-monotonicity is very pronounced for $E \approx 0$), it seems that most of the states exhibit a maximum of $D^\psi_2$.
+As said earlier in Sec.~\ref{sec:ipr}, the position of $W_\star$ at fixed $N$ depends slightly on $E$ and varies in an irregular way across the energy band.
 In the $W \to 0$ limit $D^\psi_2$ is quite close to $1$ and depends only weakly on $E$ -- thereby confirming that in the pure limit the eigenstates are critical but fairly extended.
 Above the crossover scale $W_\star$, $D^\psi_2$ decreases very sharply and approaches $0$ very fast, as the system enters in a strongly localized regime due to standard Anderson localization.
+Although the non-monotonic behavior is more or less pronounced depending on the value of $E$ (as discussed above the non-monotonicity is very pronounced for $E \approx 0$), it seems that most of the states exhibit a maximum of $D^\psi_2$.
+However, as seen for the IPR, the non-monotonic behavior of $D_2^\psi$ disappears in the region of the pseudogap, and sufficiently close to the band edges.

 From the exponents $\tau_q$ one can also compute the singularity spectrum $f(\alpha)$, defined as a Legendre transformation of the mass exponents $\tau_q$:

 Here, $f(\alpha)$ denotes the fractal dimension of the set of points where the wave-function intensity is $|\psi (r)|^2 \propto N^{- \alpha}$, i.e. the number of such points scales as $N^{f(\alpha)}$.
 The singularity spectrum $f(\alpha)$ is a convex function of $\alpha$, and it has its maximum at $\alpha_0 \ge 1$, where $f(\alpha_0)=1$.
 One also has that $f(\alpha_1)=\alpha_1$ and $f^\prime (\alpha_1)=1$.
 For fully delocalized wave-functions the singularity spectrum becomes narrower and eventually converges to one point $f(1)=1$.
 On the other hand, for fully localized wave-functions the singularity spectrum broadens, and tends to converge to the points $f(0)=0$ and $f(\infty) = 1$.
 Numerically the singularity spectrum is obtained as~\cite{slevin}: